INFORMSJoC/2022.0012/subfun/README.md

   - *CholHess.m*:  Cholesky factorization of Hessian
   - *Cumpute_matrix_C.m*: calculate a matrix C as a part of Hessian
   - *findstep*: find a step length by the line search
-  - *Generatedash_Jacobi*: obtain some information of generated Jacobian matrix
+  - *Generatedash_Jacobi*: obtain some information of the generalized Jacobian matrix
   - *invDvec.m*: calculate D^{-1}*rhs and T defined in Section 3.3 of the paper
   - *linsysolvefun.m*: solve a linear system
   - *matvec_N_ALM.m*: compute a Hessian times a vector